ywwg/art-guidelines/creativity_grant_application.md

 take to build.
 Include the required dates included in the Summary of Deadlines.

 #### Project Budget
-Attach a seperate table with an itemized budget that lists all of your expected expenses (including material costs, equipment rentals, consumables, etc.)
+Attach a separate table with an itemized budget that lists all of your expected expenses (including material costs, equipment rentals, consumables, etc.)

 Please also list a separate table showing how you plan to cover these costs -- what portion of the expenses will be